openstack/nova/doc/source/contributor/api.rst

-Note that it is possible to automatically generate the API reference doc samples using the templates by simply running the tests using ``tox -r -e api-samples``.
+Note that it is possible to automatically generate the API reference doc samples using the templates by simply running the tests using ``tox -e api-samples``.
 This relies, of course, upon the test and templates being correct for the test to pass, which may take some iteration.

 In general, if you are adding a new microversion to an existing API controller,